 Take this incredible region out of the too-hard basket and onto your must-do list.
 The path to fascination and adventure in the Middle East is paved with amazing hospitality (and unbeatable Indiana Jones-style photo ops).
+Welcome to our Middle East travel guide.

 Known for its luxury shopping, ultramodern architecture and lively nightlife scene, Dubai is considered the gateway to the Middle East.